zanzix/dnata/README.md

+To run the app:
+  launch json-server: 'json-server listings.json --port 3001'
+  launch the app: 'elm-app start'

+to run the tests:
+  run 'elm-test'

 We would like you to build a feature for displaying hotel listings.

 We recommend you use a tool like [JSON Server](https://github.com/typicode/json-server) to mock the data, rather than build out any APIs.